 The Foolish conclusion

-Whether or not Buffett would buy shares of Transocean, we've learned that to some extent it exhibits the characteristics of a Buffett investment: more-or-less consistent earnings power, fairly high returns on equity with limited debt, and a straightforward business, though it's possible Buffett would also like to watch the company to see how its CEO fares in his new role.
+Whether or not Buffett would buy shares of Transocean, we've learned that to some extent it normally exhibits the characteristics of a Buffett investment: more-or-less consistent earnings power, fairly high returns on equity with limited debt, and a straightforward business, though it's possible Buffett would also like to watch the company to see how its CEO fares in his new role.
 To stay up to speed on Transocean's turnaround, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.

 Ilan Moscovitz doesn't own shares of any company mentioned.
 You can follow him on Twitter @TMFDada.
 The Motley Fool owns shares of Devon Energy, Transocean, and Noble.
 Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.